 When cooking porchetta, it’s also important to control the pork roast temperature properly.
 Firstly, we’re slow-roasting it at a low temperature to make sure the meat stays tender.
 Then, we raise the temperature to get that crispy and salty crackling skin.
 Lastly, we let the meat rest before carving, so that the skin won’t sweat.

 Check out our CAQ section down below for must-try dish pairings!

 How To Make Porchetta

-- Remove from oven.
-Let meat rest 15 minutes before slicing and serving.
+Remove from the oven.
+Let the meat rest for 30 minutes before slicing and serving.

 Remove and discard the twine.
 Serve with any sauce and side salad of your choice and enjoy.